Bolivia: Interim government 2019–2020

 The general election had a record voter turnout of 88.4% and ended in a landslide win for MAS which took 55.1% of the votes compared to 28.8% for centrist former president Carlos Mesa.
 Both Mesa and Áñez conceded defeat.
-"I congratulate the winners and I ask them to govern with Bolivia and democracy in mind", Áñez said on Twitter.

-Government of Luis Arce: 2020–present
+Government of Luis Arce: 2020–2025

 On 8 November 2020, Luis Arce was sworn in as President of Bolivia alongside his Vice President David Choquehuanca.
 In February 2021, the Arce government returned an amount of around $351 million to the IMF.
 This comprised a loan of $327 million taken out by the interim government in April 2020 and interest of around $24 million.
 The government said it returned the loan to protect Bolivia's economic sovereignty and because the conditions attached to the loan were unacceptable.

-According to the Bolivian Institute of Foreign Trade, Bolivia had the lowest accumulated inflation of Latin America by October 2021.
+Coup d'état attempt of Juan José Zúñiga: 2024

+On 26 June 2024, a military coup attempt led by Juan José Zúñiga ended after lasting only 5 hours.
+In the evening of 26 June, Bolivian police arrested Zúñiga.